 Moorhead, MN 56560

-Register your party and receive a free gift bag of items including plastic forks, paper plates, napkins, NTU t-shirts and other giveaways.
+Register your party and receive a free gift bag of items including plastic forks, paper plates, napkins, NTU t-shirts, a special gift courtesy of Central Minnesota Credit Union, and other giveaways.

 Asking for Donations from Local Businesses